 A number of disciplines comprise the social sciences, including Economics, Political Science, Psychology and Sociology.
 Courses that meet the social sciences requirement provide students with the conceptual tools necessary to think independently about social, economic, psychological or political phenomena.
 They also become acquainted with various methodologies used to analyze such ideas.

 Study in disciplines particularly concerned with analysis of the behavior of individuals, groups, or institutions and their interactions helps students form a sophisticated—informed, complex, and thoughtful—response to contemporary problems.

-Courses that meet the theology requirement engage students in a critical study of the methods and sources proper to theological and religious reflection, so that students will be able to describe specific ways that religious traditions, especially Catholic Christianity, raise and attempt to answer questions of ultimate meaning and value.
-In addition, students will be expected to articulate a theologically informed position on one or more key questions regarding the transcendent meaning and value of human existence and experience.
+Theology courses invite students to recognize the methods and sources proper to theological reflection, to explore ways that religious traditions, especially Catholic Christianity, raise and attempt to answer questions of ultimate meaning and value, and to articulate a theologically informed position on key questions regarding the transcendent meaning and value of human existence and experience.